 There are several reasons why pharmacists compound prescriptions.
 Many patients are allergic to preservatives or dyes, or are sensitive to standard drug strengths.
 With a physician's prescription, a compounding pharmacist can change the strength of a medication, alter its form to make it easier for the patient to ingest, or add flavor to it to make it more palatable.
 A compounding pharmacist can also prepare the medication using several unique delivery systems, such as sublingual troche or lozenge, a lollipop, or a transdermal gel.
 Or, for those patients who are having a difficult time swallowing a capsule, a compounding pharmacist can make a suspension or suppository instead.

 Yes.
 Children and the elderly are often the types of patients who benefit most from compounding.
 Often, parents have a tough time getting their children to take medicine because of the taste.
-A compounding pharmacist can work directly with the physician and the patient to select a flavoring agent, such as vanilla butternut or tutti frutti, that providers both an appropriate match for the medication's properties and the patient's taste preference.
+A compounding pharmacist can work directly with the physician and the patient to select a flavoring agent, such as, vanilla, butternut or tutti frutti, that provides both an appropriate match for the medication's properties and the patient's taste preference.

 Compounding pharmacists also have helped patients who are experiencing chronic pain.
 For example, some arthritic patients cannot take certain medications due to gastrointestinal side effects.
 Working with their physician, a compounding pharmacist can provide them with a topical preparation with the anti-inflammatory or analgesic their doctor has prescribed for them.
 Compounded prescriptions often are used for pain management in hospice care.